CPOM Staff based at UCL

 |email: jcrhcpom.ucl.ac.uk||tel: 0207.679.7743|

 Julian Hunt is Emeritus Professor of Climate Modelling in the Department of Earth Sciences and Honorary Professor of Mathematics at University College London, and previously had been a Professor of Climate Modelling in the Department of Space and Climate Physics, and Earth Sciences, (since 1999).
 Before that he was at the University of Cambridge where he was Professor of Fluid Mechanics.
 His current position is Visiting Fellow of the Malaysian Commonwealth Studies Centre in Cambridge University.
 He is still a Fellow of Trinity College.
 He is also a J.M.
-Burgers visiting professor at the Delft University of Technology, Visiting Professor at Arizona State University, Pierre Fermat Visiting Professor in Toulouse, Academic Director of the Lighthill Risk Network and Deputy Director of the Lighthill Institute of Mathematical Sciences.
+Burgers visiting professor at the Delft University of Technology, Visiting Professor at Arizona State University, Pierre Fermat Visiting Professor in Toulouse, Academic Director of the Lighthill Risk Network, Deputy Director of the Lighthill Institute of Mathematical Sciences and President of ACOPS (Advisory Committee on Protection of the Sea).
 He is a Fellow of the Royal Society.
 He has honorary degrees from Salford, Bath, East Anglia, Warwick, Grenoble, and Uppsala.